jonlabelle/SublimeJsPrettier/README.md

     "***typescript***", "***css***", "***json***", "***graphql***"
     and "***markdown***".

-    The `parser` option is automatically specified based on the current source file or selection.
+    The `parser` option is automatically set by the plug-in (JsPrettier), based on the contents of current file or selection.

 - **semi** (default: ***true***)
     ***true*** to add a semicolon at the end of every line, or ***false*** to